solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 ---
 layout: post
-title: Creating your CI/CD-pipeline with Concource
+title: Creating your CI/CD-pipeline with Concourse
 author: alperttiti
 excerpt: >
   Choosing a CI/CD-system is very much a same thing than choosing a good server name.
   You probably have a long ride with your decision ahead.
-Concource CI is one option.
+Concourse CI is one option.
 tags:
- - Concource CI
+ - Concourse CI
  - Build pipeline
  - Continuous Integration
  - Continuous Delivery
  - DevOps
 ---

 There are many CI/CD systems available.
-If you are using Github you are probably already tried Github Actions which are a great way to build and deploy your *things*, even it's still on its early days.
+If you are using Github you have probably already tried Github Actions which are a great way to build and deploy your *things*, even it's still in its early days.
 If you work mainly in some cloud environment you probably have tried tools available on that specific environment.
 There is also *good old Jenkins* and many more.

-However, this blog post is about Concource CI.
+However, this blog post is about Concourse CI.
 Concourse is an open-source continuous *thing-doer*, like they have put it on their [website](https://concourse-ci.org/).
-Most common way to run Concource binary is to use [Docker](https://www.docker.com/), so let's go on that path.
-I will show you how to create a simple pipeline with Concource.
+The most common way to run a Concourse binary is to use [Docker](https://www.docker.com/), so let's go on that path.
+I will show you how to create a simple pipeline with Concourse.

 Before we'll get further, it's good time for a disclaimer.
 Before you just start *hacking*, it's good to read a little what Concourse is and what direction it's heading in the future.
 Good place to start is their [blog post about roadmap towards v10](https://blog.concourse-ci.org/core-roadmap-towards-v10/).
-Core developers behind Concourse has also said, that Concource is not for everyone and for every need.
+Core developers behind Concourse has also said, that Concourse is not for everyone and for every need.
-In example, [they have ruled parametrized jobs out of their scope.](https://github.com/concourse/concourse/issues/783) Also, Concource is nothing new and fancy, it has been there from year 2014.
+In example, [they have ruled parametrized jobs out of their scope.](https://github.com/concourse/concourse/issues/783) Also, Concourse is nothing new and fancy, it has been there from year 2014.

 Anyway, because you still be reading this, you probably think like I do, one cannot know if it's good or not, without trying it.
 So, let's get forward.